DigitalButlersOrganization/Nuxt-start-kit-v1/README.md

 <br/>

 - You can use both custom components and components from built-in libraries such as "radix-vue" and "nuxt-svgo".
 The project has automatic imports configured, so you don't need to import a component before using it.

+- "radix-vue" lets to use unstyled, accessible components

+- "nuxt-svgo" lets to use svg from assets as markup
 <br/>
 <hr/>